25benjaminli/ben-website/README.md

 ## My website

-Credits for the template: https://github.com/devportfoliotemplates/devportfoliotemplates
+Credits to this [template](https://github.com/devportfoliotemplates/devportfoliotemplates) for the basic layout and CSS!